cybercongress/cybertensor-developer-docs/docs/index.md

 Subnets, which exist outside the blockchain and are connected to it, are off-chain competitions where only the best producers are rewarded.
 A subnet consists of off-chain **subnet validators** who initiate the competition for a specific digital commodity, and off-chain **subnet miners** who compete and respond by producing the best quality digital commodity.

 Scores are assigned to the top subnet miners and subnet validators.
-The on-chain Yuma Consensus determines **the TAO rewards for these top performers**.
+The on-chain Yuma Consensus determines **the PUSSY rewards for these top performers**.
 The Cybertensor blockchain, called **subtensor**, runs on decentralized validation nodes, just like any blockchain.

 For example, in the [Subnet 1 Prompting](https://github.com/opentensor/prompting) the subnet miners compete to generate answers that are closest to a machine learning base model chosen by the subnet validators.